hamboneZA/elearning-pro-moodle-corporate/README.md

 # Moodle for Corporates

 This serves as a custom repo for cloning into a skeleton directory when creating new virtual servers in Cyber Panel.
-It's very much servicing my needs and may not be suitable for use in all envirnonments.
+It's very much servicing our clients and may not be suitable for use in all envirnonments.

 ## Summary